HIPERFIT/hiperfit.github.com/_posts/2017-11-16-hiperfit-workshop.md

 <a name='mycroft'></a>__Object-oriented partial evaluation and the expression problem__ _(Alan Mycroft, U. of Cambridge)_

 Object-oriented and functional languages rest on differing foundations and the 'expression problem' captures the idea that their inter-translation ('transpilation') is non-modular; this suggests that automated transpilation is likely to be ad-hoc or clumsy.

 We show this to be false.
 By creating a partial evaluator for a pure Java-like language with a focus on class specialisation and applying it to an interpreter for an ML-like language we show that the seemingly idiomatic transformation from sum types to a class hierarchy arises naturally.

 In common with many partial-evaluation tools, our initial translation is untyped, but we also show how slightly richer analysis can produce a typed translation which is close to what a human might produce.

 <a name='sestoft'></a>__Domain-specific languages and GPGPUs in life insurance and pensions__ _(Peter Sestoft, ITU)_

 The pension and life insurance industry works with a very long-term financial contracts where payments depend on the life state of the insured individual(s).
 We present a domain-specific language called the Actulus Modelling Language for Products (AML-P) for describing the payment streams of life insurance and pension contracts, and the envisioned uses of this language, including the computation of net present value, future cashflows and so on.
 The latter quantities can be estimated by numerical solution of (Thiele) differential equations, and we highlight the computational flexibility obtained by using a domain-specific language to separate specification and implementations.
 This reflects work done in the Actulus project 2011-2016, a collaboration between Edlund A/S, Copenhagen University and the IT University of Copenhagen.
 We also sketch some ideas for further development.

 #### 10:30-12:00 &nbsp;Finance

 <a name='poulsen'></a>__Special FX__ _(Rolf Poulsen, MATH)_

-TBA.
+Special events call for special techniques – also in quantitative finance.
+In this talk I look at two such fairly recent events from the world of exchange rates (FX): The Swiss Floor and Brexit/Trump.

 <a name='nordfang'></a>__Household finance__ _(Maj-Britt Nordfang, MATH)_